kalyancheerla/writeups/2021/bcactf2.0/welcome-to-the-casino/README.md

 ## Solution :
 This is a challenge where you have to connect to a given host & port with netcat for a tcp connection.
 And provide the requested letter to start the spinning.

-I created a small python script to connect automatically and provide input.
+I created a small python script to connect automatically and provide the required input.
 Please find it below.
 ```
 $ cat connect.py
 import socket